rrgmc/inreq/README.md

 - required: whether an HTTP body required to exist.
 Default is true.
 - type: type of body to decode.
 If blank, will use the `Content-Type` header.
 Should be only a type name ("json", "xml").

+### recurse

+`inreq:"recurse"`

+This tag is available for field of `struct` type only.
+Usually structs are not recursed into (otherwise we could recurse inside `time.Time`), using this tag the inner struct will be transversed.

+### ignore

+`inreq:"-"`

+This tag makes the field be ignored.

 ## Author

 The code is based on my other library, [InStruct](https://github.com/RangelReale/instruct), a generic library for